Visit Guánica's Dry Forest

 Approximately two hours from San Juan and less than half an hour from Ponce, on the southwest side of Puerto Rico, you’ll find an astonishing slice of paradise.
 Close to the Bahía de Guánica, or Guánica Bay, the forest's arid land is home to hundreds of species of animals and plants, many of which are endangered.
 The flora is divided into the deciduous, evergreen, and thorny categories, while the coastal zone includes mangroves, among other species adapted to the sand and rocks.

 The sound of birdsongs is a regular feature of the park’s peaceful splendor.
 More than 130 different types of birds have been identified there, among them the guabairo, palometa, and the brown pelican, along with a variety of endemic species.
-Within the refuge, there are also marine and terrestrial wildlife as well, including reptiles, amphibians, and invertebrates.
+Within the refuge, there is marine and terrestrial wildlife as well, including reptiles, amphibians, and invertebrates.

 The reserve features 12 different trails to choose from, with varying degrees of difficulty.
 One of the most popular among locals is also one of the longest (six miles), but the payoff is a historic fort known as Fuerte Caprón.
 You can admire a fantastic view of the Guánica Bay from the fort, a historic structure first built out of wood by Spaniards in the 16th century and then rebuilt in the 19th century by American forces as a protective fortification.